kappter/slidecraft/README.markdown

 5. Click 'Start' to begin the guided process.
 6. Complete the 5-question multiple-choice quiz.
 7. Enter your name (optional) and upload a photo (JPEG/PNG, max 5MB) of your process results.
-8. Download the PDF report, which includes your quiz score, time taken, photo, and process summary.
+8. View the report preview, then click "Print Report" to print or save it as a PDF using your browser.
-9. Submit the PDF to Canvas or your learning management system.
+9. Submit the printed or saved PDF to Canvas or your learning management system.

 ## CSV Format
 The CSV file must have the following columns: